gvwilson/thirdbit/src/fiction/iffy/index.md

 and settled into a steady walking stride beside her.

-She didn't notice the rumbling above the sound of her own breath until Edson caught her arm
+She didn't notice the rumbling above the sound of her own breath until Edson caught her arm.
 "Get up there," he ordered,
 pointing at a house-sized pile of boulders too tidy to be natural.
 She nodded and stumbled toward them.